nedrysoft/dmgee/contributing.md

 ### Line Breaks

-Line breaks are permitted when the improve clarity.
+Line breaks are permitted when they improve clarity.
 A double indent must be used on the following lines.

 ```c++
 QString filename =